avouacr/job-offers-recommender/README.md

 ### Updating the job offers database

-If you want to update the job offers database, follow these steps.
+If you want to update the job offers database, follow these steps :

 1. Get  [Pole Emploi API identifier and key](https://www.emploi-store-dev.fr/portail-developpeur-cms/home/catalogue-des-api/documentation-des-api/utiliser-les-api.html)